bbauska/Coursera-Bootstrap/readme.md

 plug-ins.

-I have already read the documentation and I have figured out some basic setup for each of these tasks so that\'s why I\'m just typing them in.
+I have already read the documentation and I have figured out some basic setup for each of these tasks so that&apos;s why I&apos;m just typing them in.

 Obviously if you want more flexibility, you may wish to read the corresponding documentation and then figure out other ways of